 This type of analysis is comparable to measuring the fuel efficiency of your car in terms of miles per gallon—which is meaningful—rather than miles per tank, which isn't, since tank capacity varies from one vehicle to another.
 Value per acre is a measure of your town's land-use efficiency.

-We constantly hear from readers who want to do similar analyses, so we put together a guide to help you do just that.
+We constantly hear from readers who want to do similar analyses, so we have we put together a guide to help you do just that.